For Hope for Human Rights, Look to Implementation

 To be sure, an implementation crisis still endures; enormous challenges remain.
 But as we look ahead, it’s critical to recognize the progress that has been made.

-Christian De Vos is a managing advocacy officer with the Open Society Justice Initiative, based in the Open Society Foundations’ New York office.
+Christian De Vos is a managing advocacy officer for the Open Society Justice Initiative.